pdl-lex/pdl-api/README.md

 API for the ADL platform based on [FastAPI](https://fastapi.tiangolo.com/).

-## Setup
+## Development Setup

-If you don't have it, you need to [install uv][uv].
+Requires [uv][uv] to be installed.

+- Clone the project
+- Navigate to adl-api/
+- Run `uv sync`
+- Create a `.env` file in the project root and set `MONGODB_URI` with a local or remote connection string.

-Clone the project, navigate to adl-api/ and run `uv sync`.
-To start the development server, run `uv run fastapi dev`.
+To start the development server, run `uv run poe dev`.
+The command loads the .env variables and spins up the fastapi app.

 It is **strongly recommended** to configure your code editor to handle formatting and linting (cf. the Code Quality section below).
 For example, to set up VS Code, install the [Ruff][ruffext]